 Simplified and stylized, the logo creates a minimalist aesthetic suitable for envelopes and other mailing materials.
 Consistent with the overall design concept, the unique layout of the letterhead reinforces the futuristic sensibility of the service.
 The client also asked for slide templates that would allow easy creating company presentations that adhere to brand guidelines.

 Another object of design effort was a brand sticker.
 Now stylish and catchy stickers have become a popular and quick way of spreading a word about the restaurant and strengthening brand awareness.
 Two sticker options were created for this purpose: one featured only the lettermark while the other showed the full version of the logo.

 The client was also provided with a full set of guidelines for logo and identity use, including color palettes, fonts, and placement.
 Practice shows that style guides play a strategic role in the brand development: all the further contributors will get the clear instructions about correct and wrong ways to use the graphics created for this project.
 The document included several sections and informed about the idea which became the basis of a logo, its structure and specifications, color and monochrome versions which could be used for a wide range of purposes.
 Also, it showed examples of incorrect usage in order to avoid poor visual performance.
 In addition, all the branded items were included in the guidelines and described in detail.

 This case of restaurant identity design has shown how to combine the traditions of a particular culture with modern trends and specific business goals.
 If you want to know more about the stages of the creative process for logos, welcome to read our free e-book «Logo Design».
 Don’t miss the updates here; new case studies on graphic, web and mobile design are coming soon!

 More Branding Design Case Studies

-Welcome to check Reborn presentation on Behance and in Tubik Portfolio
+Welcome to check the Reborn presentation in Tubik Portfolio